My childhood was magical until I learned about Susie Jaeger.

 We slept outside in the backyard in our sleeping bags.
 Green apples were stolen from Mr. Beaver’s tree, sprinkled with salt, and devoured.
 Lemonade was sold and cold treats bought from the Snow-Cone Lady.

 With over 20 kids in our block there were usually enough to play baseball in the empty field in the next block over.
-We’d play and grumble over calls until we could no longer see the ball.
+Nearly every night we’d play and grumble over calls until we could no longer see the ball.

 The June 25, 1973 disappearance of Susie Jaeger shattered my 9 year-old world of laughter and innocence.
 She was camping at the Missouri Headwaters near Three Forks with her family when an intruder cut open the tent and kidnapped her in the middle of the night.